datasciencecampus/optimus/app/README.md

 A file output from a full Optimus pipeline will work and is what was used to build this app.

+NOTE: when the data is presented for the user, on first glance it may seem like it only displays 150 rows per cluster.
+The rest of the data will still be displayed upon scrolling through the table, however the size of the table will not accommodate these extra entries.

 ### Smart labelling
 This feature checks the custom class input provided by user and if it finds any clusters in the dataset which have that same exact current_label as the newly provided class it will also accept these.
 This is particularly useful in labelling datasets with simple names.